-Ashly Sutherland thinks fast, talks fast, and runs fast—fast enough to be the first Valkyrie in Converse history to race in a national competition.
+Ashly Sutherland thinks fast, talks fast, and runs fast—fast enough to be the first cross country Valkyrie in Converse history to race in a national competition.
 Now a senior, the speedster still runs as hard for Converse as she says Converse runs for her.

 “The funny thing about it is that I almost didn’t even run in college,” she says.
 “I didn’t know that was an option for me because in high school, I was decent but I started so late.
 All my competitors had been running since middle school and they were all powerhouses.”

 At Gaffney High School, she was a cheerleader.
 Whenever one cheerleader dropped another at practice—Sutherland was usually on top—the coach disciplined them with a run.
 The “race bug” bit, then colleges started chasing her.
 She turned down full scholarships for track and cross country, in part because she was more interested in Converse’s renowned theater department.